mstraughan86/mstraughan86.github.io/README.md

 4. View your website at http://127.0.0.1:4000/
 5. Commit any changes and push everything to the master branch of your GitHub user repository.
 GitHub Pages will then rebuild and serve your website.

+## Roadmap
+- [ ] New base templates for different kinds of posts.
+- [ ] Create dockerfile for containerized development.

 ## Moar!

 I've created a more detailed walkthrough, [**Build A Blog With Jekyll And GitHub Pages**](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) over at the Smashing Magazine website.
 Check it out if you'd like a more detailed walkthrough and some background on Jekyll. :metal: